Masters India

 Rate Of GST

 While operation costs may have reduced, the GST applicable on automobiles has increased.
+Depending on the categorization and fuel type, GST on car parts are calculated.

 2-Wheelers